 Contemporary Approaches to University Teaching is a free massive open online course (MOOC) designed for new teachers, those who wish to enhance student learning or teaching practice and emerging leaders in higher education.
 I co-lead the MOOC with Marina Harvey under the auspices of the Council for Australasian University Leaders of Learning and Teaching (CAULLT).
-It is currently open for enrolment.
-Alternatively, sign up at Canvas Free for Teacher and use the following join code: 64BHPE.

 Teaching your first class is Module 1.
 It is part of the ‘New to teaching’ pathway through the course.